 Key Takeaways

-- Lenders may offer alternatives to foreclosure
+- Lenders may offer foreclosure alternatives like payment plans

 Understanding Foreclosure in Eugene, Oregon